Visit our bulletin page for audition and interview updates.

 - Be no more than 15 minutes in length comprising of 2-3 recent original sound works, or sections thereof, for/with other media such as sound/music with film, animation, gaming, interactive media, theatre, visual art and lighting design.

-- Your original work with other media can be from any style source such as pop song and concert music, laptop performance and electronic performance (such as EDM or hip hop genres), music theatre, music for dance or other media such as games, advertising, and web use.
+- Your original work with other media can be from any style source such as pop song and concert music, laptop performance and electronic performance (such as EDM, hip hop, or other genres), music theatre, music for dance or other media such as games, advertising, and web use.

 - Where appropriate contain a notated music score of at least one of your original works.